France defies critics with foreign investment paradox

 "There's not a lot of the inflow that creates new production capacity," said economist Denis Ferrand at think-tank COE-Rexecode.

 Moreover, French firms invest more than double abroad what foreign companies invest in France.
-W hile that might reflect a healthy push for foreign market share, it could also be driven by a desire to avoid high labour costs at home.
+While that might reflect a healthy push for foreign market share, it could also be driven by a desire to avoid high labor costs at home.

 "The question is whether the foreign investments reflect a decision not to invest in France," Ferrand said.

-President Francois Hollande has pledged to reverse France's long-term decline in international competitiveness with a package that aims to cut companies' labour costs and an overhaul of labour market restrictions next year.
+President Francois Hollande has pledged to reverse France's long-term decline in international competitiveness with a package that aims to cut companies' labor costs and an overhaul of labor market restrictions next year.

 All of which compounds some business leaders' concerns about the government's attitude to business after it earlier announced plans to hike taxes on big firms and levy a temporary tax of 75 percent on personal incomes upwards of 1 million euros a year.